-- 7.1.3 The Treasury Management Team will recover the VAT from HM Revenue and Customs and reimburse the school bank account. - 7.1.4 Monthly accounting returns are required by the County Finance Department showing an analysis of the month's transactions.
-Monthly bank reconciliations should be completed and retained by the school, and made available to the County Finance Department on a monthly basis. - 7.1.5 Schools must obtain guidance from the Treasury Management Team on the management of VAT.
-Schools must pay full regard to the Authority's VAT manual which is available on Page 4327 of the Authority's Intranet.
-Further guidance is available from the Treasury Management Team.
-This is particularly pertinent in respect of aided schools undertaking duties which are the responsibily of the trustees or the governing body under the trust agreement. - 7.1.6 Failure to comply with any of above conditions will result in the removal of the bank account from the school.
+7.1.4 The Technical Finance Team will recover the VAT from HM Revenue and Customs and reimburse the school bank account.

+7.1.5 Monthly accounting returns are required by the County Finance Department showing an analysis of the month's transactions.
+Monthly bank reconciliations should be completed and retained by the school and made available to the County Finance Department on a monthly basis.

+7.1.6 Schools must obtain guidance from the Technical Finance Team on the management of VAT.
+Schools must pay full regard to the Authority's VAT manual which is available at https://powyscc.sharepoint.com/sites/services/finance/systems/Shared%20Document s/VAT%20Manual%202019.docx

+Further guidance is available from the Technical Finance Team.
+This is particularly pertinent in respect of aided schools undertaking duties which are the responsibility of the trustees or the governing body under the trust agreement.

+7.1.7 Failure to comply with any of above conditions will result in the removal of the bank account from the school.